-Special Olympics PEI athletes are thriving in roles on and off the playing fields.
-In 2020, Special Olympics PEI is Launching an Athlete Leadership Academy!
-The Special Olympics PEI Athlete Leadership Academy is an opportunity for Island athletes, beyond sports training and competition, to gain knowledge and experience in a number of modules/courses.
-As athletes explore and complete these opportunities, it is our goal that it will build community and feel more empowered to reach their full potential.
+Special Olympics PEI athletes are thriving on and off the playing fields.
+In 2020, Special Olympics PEI launched an Athlete Leadership Academy!
+The Special Olympics PEI Athlete Leadership Academy is an opportunity for Island athletes, beyond sports training and competition, to gain knowledge and experience in a number of workshops and electives.
+As athletes explore and complete these opportunities, it is our goal that it will build community and empower members to reach their full potential.
 Athlete Leadership also provides another way for athletes to showcase and utilize their talents, interests, and expertise.

 Athlete Leadership started in Canada as a National Ambassador Program (Speakers Workshop) in 2010.
 Since this time many chapters, including PEI, have offered a wide range of courses/modules and are continually finding new opportunities to empower athletes in the organization and their communities.

-Sign up for the Athlete Leadership Academy today by submitting this form:
+Sign up for the Athlete Leadership Academy today by submitting the Athlete Leadership Academy Application Form.

 Provides an opportunity for Special Olympics Athletes to develop public speaking and speech writing skills.
 This course will give tools to enhance an athlete’s poise and self-confidence while standing at a microphone or podium.
 This course is ideal for athletes who have an interest in educating others about the Special Olympics movement, as well as their own personal story, in a public setting.
 It is ok if you are not comfortable speaking to crowds, so long as there is a desire to learn and practice the skills you will learn.